Where to go in Rio de Janeiro – Guide for Returning Visitors

 When you want to stay longer

 When you are planning to return to Rio for a longer period it is good to inform yourself about visa regulations in Brazil.
 We can help you out with getting the right visa.
+In principle you can stay 90 days on a tourist visa, and depending on your country you can renew this for 90 days.
+You can check this on arrival.
+Your best chance to stay longer is the student visa, which gives you the possibility to stay one year.

 For anyone visiting Rio more than once, it is recommended to learn at least a view words of Portuguese.
 Most of the cariocas don’t speak English.
 When you plan on staying for a longer time and really want to emerge in the local culture we recommend to take Portuguese classes.
 You will be amazed how fast you can participate in conversations.
 Don’t be afraid, because cariocas love it when you try to speak Portuguese with them.
 Though they will make fun of your accent, but that is all part of the charm.